quickwit-oss/quickwit/docs/reference/cli.md

 *Options*

 `--index` ID of the target index.
 `--states` Comma-separated list of split states to filter on.
 Possible values are `staged`, `published`, and `marked`.

 `--start-date` Filters out splits containing documents from this timestamp onwards (time-series indexes only).
 `--end-date` Filters out splits containing documents before this timestamp (time-series indexes only).
 `--tags` Comma-separated list of tags, only splits that contain all of the tags will be returned.
 `--config` Quickwit config file.
 `--data-dir` Where data is persisted.
 Override data-dir defined in config file, default is `./qwdata`.
 ### split extract

+Downloads and extracts a split to a directory.
 `quickwit split extract [args]`

 *Synopsis*